Back to Blog

 "What if it twists the Word of God in its interpretation?"

 These are the exact questions we should be asking.
-As we build features like the Learning Assistant and Semantic Search, our priority is not just "cool tech," but biblical integrity.
+As we build features like the Learning Assistant and Semantic Search, our priority is biblical integrity.

 4. The Road Ahead

-1. Guardrails for Truth: We are doubling down on our prompt engineering to ensure the AI points users back to Scripture rather than interpreting it loosely.
+1. Guardrails for Truth: Ensuring the AI points users back to Scripture.

 Final Thoughts